What if you could reach them on a Tuesday morning?

 Be as precise as possible when you define your buyer personas.
 This will help you attract the right people to your site and help to evaluate your success more accurately.

 Analyzing & strategizing your content, according to your buyer group’s preferences, is perhaps the most important task of an online marketer.
+Let your content work for you: it’s an integral part of your sales force.
 You need informative, inspiring, and convincing website content and you’ll want to develop more of the type of channel content that directs your customers to your site.

 Your SEO should place your site in the top segment of original SERP results.
 Also, you may want to know how your site content is performing in terms of conversion support.
 Do you need to re-organize some of the pages?
 Will you have to rewrite some of the copy, or will it suffice to improve the micro-content?